poojadixit1908/infotrack-qa-challenge/README.md

  * `browser` - supports chrome and firefox browsers and can be specified with maven command line as __-Dbrowser=chrome__ or __-Dbrowser=firefox__

 ### Test Reports
  The project uses maven-surefire plugin for test reporting.
-The generated reports can be found at: `/target/site/cucumber-pretty/index.html`
+The generated reports can be found at: `/target/site/cucumber-pretty/index.html`.
+ Sample report from last run: http://htmlpreview.github.io/?https://github.com/poojadixit1908/infotrack-qa-challenge/blob/main/target/site/cucumber-pretty/index.html

 ##Note
 This project automates important scenarios (with more ROI) from the below